 Then there are the superheroes, need I say more.
-Right now in the box office Batman, The Avengers, and Superman have all had a revival, along with sequels and now Ant Man hopes to also join the rankings.
-These films seem to work because kids love super heroes, it’s just the way it is, for some critics there aren't much story here, but the box office still comes and so do the sequels.
+Right now in the box office Batman, The Avengers, and Superman have all had a revival, along with sequels and now Ant-Man hopes to also join the rankings.
+These films seem to work because kids love superheroes, it’s just the way it is, for some critics, there isn't much story here, but the box office still comes and so do the sequels.

 Yes, some movies over time were huge box office success when it came to sequels, The Godfather saga springs to mind as does Star Wars, which will have yet a seventh film coming out later this year.
 Perhaps the thing that is most challenging about a movie sequel is to think about the general audience and what they want to see.
 Star Wars is getting a whole lot of hype right now for bringing back to original cast, now whether this sequel lives up to the overall hype given to it is the real challenge here.

 Labels: failure, Hollywood, movies, sequels, success, superheros